 In the late 1980s Bob and Kate Crisp dominated mixed tandem competitions, achieving National Records at 10, 30, 50 and 100 mile distances, three of these records still stand.
 In 1998 the now club chairman Andy Cook won the Western 12-hour time trial and finished 3rd in the National 24-hour Championship.

 “we’re seeing more people joining in weekend leisure rides and other events”

 We now run five open time trial events annually, as well as a Good Friday day of races at Castle Combe Race Circuit.
 We also run summer weekly time trials for both senior and youth riders.
 As well as road racing and time trials, we support activities such as multi-event competition and are affiliated to the British Triathlon Association for duathlon and triathlon events.
 We have an active mountain bike/ off road contingent who use various courses locally for training and racing.
 We also have a regular and popular programme of non-competitive cycling, including an annual Audax series ranging from 50k to 175k, weekly leisure rides of 40-60 miles, as well as easier rides for families and less experienced cyclists.
 Take a look at the calendar for the current programme of activities.

 The legacy of the 2012 London Olympics brought the club a surge of membership and interest in grass roots cycling.
 By 2016 Rio Olympics this growth had stabilised and the membership constant at just over 400 members.
+Following 2016, membership has reduced in line with national trends.
 Growth and change is something the club will embrace with its usual enthusiasm, after all, it is only a bike ride.